 My name is Angus and I offer a confidential and safe space in my home for you to explore any mental health issues that you are experiencing.
-As a qualified psychotherapist you will find that I am non judgemental, and can offer both empathy and compassion.
-At a pace determined by you, we will work creatively together as you move towards being the best version of yourself.
-The journey might involve gaining insights into yourself, and how you relate to your enviroment.
-However it may be that you just want someone to listen and validate your experience.
+As a qualified psychotherapist you will find that I am non judgemental, and can offer both empathy, compassion and congruence.

-Alongside my private practise I work for Off The Record which provides free counselling for young people.
-I also work as a therapist at the Freedom Project which is an LGBTQ + youth group.
+Alongside my private practise I work for Off The Record as a counsellor and supervisor which provides free counselling for young people.
+I have also worked as a therapist at the Freedom Project which is an LGBTQ + youth group.

 My background is in education where I was a secondary school teacher.
-My subjects were music and personal, social and health education.
-I have also provided pastoral care for supporting students who were under achieving that were eligible for free school meals.
+My subjects were Music, Drama, History and Personal, Social and Health Education.
+I have also provided pastoral care for supporting students who were underachieving that were eligible for free school meals.
 Prior to this I lived in Mexico and Spain where I taught English as a foreign language and believe that this experience gave me a greater sense of difference, culture and global equality issues.
 I have previously been a counsellor in a secondary school in Bristol as well as at Oasis Talk which works within the NHS primary care system.

 In order to develop professionally I stay abreast of emerging psychological, social and neurobiological research findings.
-I also engage in frequent CPD training.
+I also engage in frequent Career Professional Development training.
 I have regular one to one and group supervision which helps to inform my practise.

-I offer an initial free consultation which would last for 30 minutes where I would learn about what brings you to therapy, and whether you would be seeking to work in the short or long term.
+I offer an initial consultation which would last for 30 minutes, the cost of which is 20 pounds, where you would learn about me and how I practise and I would learn about what brings you to therapy, and whether you would be seeking to work in the short or long term.
 Short term work would normally last between 6 to 12 sessions.
-This might be more goal specific, with a focus on more immediate issues.
-With long term work we would explore deep rooted issues, for example a childhood trauma.
+This might be more goal specific, with a focus on more immediate issues such as a dilemma.
+With long term work we would explore deep rooted issues such childhood trauma.
 Above all the initial meeting is a chance for us to see if we could blend and work together.

 If after reading this you are interested or have some further questions please don't hesitate to get in touch by either calling me on 0117 939 3830 or emailing me at firstname.lastname@example.org